-How to convert unwanted gift cards into cash / Amazon gift cards
+How to convert gift cards you don’t want into cash / Amazon gift cards

 Do you have a Visa gift card from last year that has a remaining balance of $2.73?
 Did your great Aunt Erma send you a gift card for the Old Country Buffet?
 Did you receive yet another $5 Starbucks gift card that’s probably going to get lost before you spend it?
 Did you receive a gift card for a retailer that’s an hour drive away and doesn’t have an online site?